 For more information, see Section I.C.6 (“Broader Impacts”) of the CHIPS Incentives Program – Commercial Fabrication Facilities Notice of Funding Opportunity.

 As a general matter, foreign companies seeking to invest in the United States can apply for CHIPS Incentives.
-See Section III.A.1 of the CHIPS Incentives Program – Commercial Fabrication Facilities Notice of Funding Opportunity for more information.
+See Section III.A.1 of the CHIPS Incentives Program–Commercial Fabrication Facilities Notice of Funding Opportunity for more information.

 Foreign entities of concern are not eligible to receive CHIPS Incentives.
 In addition, the Department of Commerce will review applications for involvement of foreign entities of concern and will not approve any applications where a foreign entity of concern—through control, access to information, or other mechanisms—poses an undue risk to a project or U.S. national security interests.
 A “foreign entity of concern” is defined by statute at 15 U.S.C. § 4651(8).
-See Section III.A.2 (“Foreign Entities of Concern and Foreign Capital”) of the CHIPS Incentives Program – Commercial Fabrication Facilities Notice of Funding Opportunity.
+See Section III.A.2 (“Foreign Entities of Concern and Foreign Capital”) of the CHIPS Incentives Program–Commercial Fabrication Facilities Notice of Funding Opportunity.

 The Department of Commerce will review applications for involvement of foreign entities of concern and will not approve any applications where a foreign entity of concern—through control, access to information, or other mechanisms—poses an undue risk to a project or U.S. national security interests.
 A “foreign entity of concern” is defined by statute at 15 U.S.C. § 4651(8).
 CHIPS Incentive Awards will also involve requirements to enable identification and mitigation of national security risks posed by involvement of foreign entities of concern that may arise after an application is approved.
 See Section III.A.2 (“Foreign Entities of Concern and Foreign Capital”) of the CHIPS Incentives Program – Commercial Fabrication Facilities Notice of Funding Opportunity.

-The Department of Commerce has issued, and is requesting public comments on, a proposed rule on the guardrails.
-The proposed rule will define important terms related to the national security limitations and lay out procedures for funding recipients to notify the Department of any planned transactions involving expansion of semiconductor manufacturing in foreign countries of concern.
-Learn more.
+The Department is issuing, and requesting public comments on, a proposed rule to set forth terms related to these limitations and procedures for funding recipients to notify the Department of any planned significant transactions that may prohibited.
+Potential applicants should also consult the Department of Treasury’s proposed rules regarding the Advanced Manufacturing Investment Credit.

 Applicants for CHIPS Incentives may be subject to a range of federal, state, tribal, and local environmental laws and regulations, depending on the nature and location of the activities for which applicants request or receive funding.
 Timely satisfaction of environmental and permitting requirements, including environmental reviews under the National Environmental Policy Act (NEPA), are critical to the success of the program.
 To ensure an efficient and effective environmental review process under NEPA, applicants are strongly encouraged to familiarize themselves with NEPA and ensure that their project teams have the necessary NEPA expertise, which could include hiring companies or consultants that specialize in NEPA.
 The CHIPS Program Office will require extensive cooperation from applicants throughout the NEPA process.